Rangipuke

 Auckland Art Gallery Toi o Tāmaki, Kitchener Street, forecourt

 Arnold Wilson and his son Anthony carved three giant columns to grace the entrance of the gallery.
-They used kauri, a native tree, one of the rākau rangatira (great trees of the forest).
+They used kauri (native tree) - one of the rākau rangatira (great trees of the forest).

-The columns represent the Māori atua (deities), Ranginui (Sky Father), Papatūānuku (Earth Mother) and Tāne Mahuta atua/God of the forest who was responsible for the separation of his parents Ranginui and Papatūānuku).
+The columns represent Māori atua (deities), Ranginui (Sky Father), Papatūānuku (Earth Mother) and Tāne Mahuta atua (God of the forest) who was responsible for the separation of his parents Ranginui and Papatūānuku).

-Pakati (dog-tooth style) patterning is used on the columns to reference ruru (the morepork / native owl) as kaitiaki (guardians) of the building.
-They decided on pakati as the patterning style as it has a backbone on which they could structure the birds’ feathers.
+Pakati (dog-tooth style) on the columns references ruru (the morepork, native owl) as kaitiaki (guardians) of the building.

 8.